Monica Rambeau: Marvel Zombies

 An alternate version of Monica Rambeau appears in Marvel Zombies vs. The Army of Darkness #3.
 She is in her Nextwave uniform fighting alongside the rest of the team against a zombified Power Pack.

-MC2

-Although Monica Rambeau has never appeared in Marvel Comics' future-era MC2 line, the comics feature her daughter by Derek Freeman, Blacklight, who first appears in A-Next #9.

 What If?

 An alternate version of Monica Rambeau appears in "What if the Scarlet Witch Hadn't Acted Alone?", What If?
 Avengers Disassembled (2006).

 In other media

 Marvel Cinematic Universe

 Monica Rambeau appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Akira Akbar as a child and Teyonah Parris as an adult.
 This version is the daughter of Maria Rambeau and friend of Carol Danvers, whom Monica affectionately refers as "Auntie Carol", who in turn refers to Monica as "Lieutenant Trouble".
 First appearing in the film Captain Marvel, Monica makes subsequent appearances in the Disney+ miniseries WandaVision and the film The Marvels.
 Additionally, an alternate timeline variant of Monica appears in the animated series What If...? episode "What If... the Hulk Fought the Mech Avengers?".